 Following Escobar’s death, the government turned the property into a theme park, but the cost of keeping the exotic animals was too high; most of them were placed in other zoos.
 But the hippos … oh, the hippos.

 Initially, Escobar illegally imported one bull and three females.
-Today, there are by some estimates up to 60 of them; by 2011, there were at least 30 feral hippos roaming the countryside.
+Today, there are by some estimates more than 80 of them.
 They are living in at least four lakes in the area and are moving into nearby rivers; they have been sighted up to 155 miles away from Hacienda Nápoles.
 Yikes.

 In Africa, the dry environment keeps the population in check, but the warm, wet Colombian clime is like hippo heaven.
 There they can mate year-round, and they have started breeding at the young age of 3, while in Africa they don’t start until 7 at the earliest.
 The fertile females are thought to be giving birth to one calf every year.

 Meanwhile the fisherman who frequent the lakes and rivers where the hippos roam are terrified, and damage reports about crops and even cows are increasing.
 No human fatalities have been reported, but with hippos responsible for an estimated 500 deaths per year, it seems only a matter of time.
 In fact, when experts from the World Wildlife Fund and the Disney Foundation visited the region in 2010, they described the situation as a "time bomb."
 So what to do?

 The hippos can’t be sent to Africa because they run the risk of bringing non-native diseases with them; hippo castration is dangerous and difficult, and hippo-proof fencing appears to be prohibitively expensive.
 Colombians could follow the lead of Jamaica and begin eating them, but popular opinion seems poised to prevail against that solution.